Average Food Cost Percentage by Restaurant Type (2026)

 Bakery: 25-32%

-Flour, butter, sugar, eggs are cheap as inputs but heavy on labor allocation.
-The food cost is low; the labor cost is high.
-Total prime cost lands in the same band as other segments.
+Flour, butter, sugar, eggs are cheap to buy but heavy on labor.
+The food cost looks great.
+The labor cost is what eats you.
+Run the total prime cost and a bakery lands in the same band as everybody else.
+Don’t let the low food number fool you into thinking you’re printing money.

 Dessert / ice cream: 22-30%

-The lowest food cost segment in mainstream restaurants.
+Lowest food cost segment in mainstream restaurants, full stop.
 Ice cream costs $0.45-0.75 per scoop and sells for $4-7.
-Wide margins compensate for low average ticket.
+The fat margin is what makes up for how little people spend per visit.

 Bar and beverage-forward concepts #